 Created as part of the 2017 Tax Cuts and Jobs Act, Opportunity Zones are low-income communities designated by the governor of each state to spur economic growth and large-scale development.
 There are more than 8,700 designated Opportunity Zones across all fifty states, the District of Columbia, and the five U.S. territories.
 In New York State, there are over 500 Opportunity Zones, with more than 120 in the Western New York region.

-Taxpayers that invest in Opportunity Zones can significantly defer, reduce, or even eliminate their federal capital gains tax liability.
+Pursuant to U.S. Treasury Regulations issued in December, 2019, taxpayers that invest in Opportunity Zones can significantly defer, reduce, or even eliminate their federal capital gains tax liability.
 By meeting certain regulatory requirements, Qualified Opportunity Zone investors can take advantage of three benefits:

 What makes this program unique from other economic development tools is the flexibility it offers.
 Qualified investments can be in real property, personal property, original issue stock, or partnership interests.
 Eligible investors include individuals, C corporations (including regulated investment companies and real estate investment trusts), partnerships, S corporations, and trusts and estates.
 Moreover, Qualified Opportunity Zone investments may still be eligible for other programs, such as historic tax credits, low-income housing tax credits, and brownfield tax credits.

 Click here to view the U.S. Department of the Treasury's Opportunity Zones resources, including a map of Qualified Opportunity Zones (QOZs).